Skip to content

 ```

-- Result column will always be of the same type as the input columns.
+- The result column will always be of the same type as the input columns.

 """